MicrosoftDocs/learn/learn-pr/wwl-language/guided-project-develop-conditional-branching-looping/includes/6-exercise-read-save-array-data.md

     ```

-1. To ensure that the value of `readResult` is NOT null before assigning the value of `readResult` to `animalAge`, enter the following code:
+1. To ensure that the value of `readResult` isn't null before assigning the value of `readResult` to `animalAge`, enter the following code:

     ```c#
     if (readResult != null)